SemanticMediaWiki/SemanticExtraSpecialProperties/README.md

 `SESP` need to be enabled.

 For details on how to adjust the settings, please have a look at the [configuration guideline](CONFIGURATION.md).

-## Changelog

-For details about changes, added customizing or features, see the [Changelog](CHANGELOG.md).

 ## Contribution and support